bencher run CLI Subcommand

 Optional: Number of run iterations.
 The default is 1.

-Optional: Fold multiple results into a single result.
+Optional: Fold multiple results into a single result using an aggregate function.

 Requires: --iter to be set.